dewabuanam/mockpass/README.md

-# MockPass
+# MockPass With JSON DB

-A mock Singpass/Corppass/Myinfo v3/sgID v2 server for dev purposes
+A mock Singpass/Corppass/Myinfo v3/sgID v2 server for dev purposes.
+Add JSON database for Singpass, Corppass, and MyInfo with registration capabilities

 ## Quick Start (hosted remotely on Gitpod)